johnstevenson/statical/README.md

 ## Usage
 If you downloaded the library through [composer][composer] then you must add `require 'vendor/autoload.php'` somewhere in your bootstrap code.
 Otherwise you must point a PSR autoloader to the `src` directory.
-Below are a couple of quick examples.
+Below are some quick examples.
 Firstly, using a class
 instance:

 ```php